VisualDNA/css-style-guide/README.md

     .alert { color: red; }
     .primary { background-color: @color-brand-base; }
     ```
-- **Hacks**: don't ever use hacks, unless you are on Level 4 of CSS mastering.
-If you need to declare specific properties for specific browsers (IE, in 99.99% of the cases) use conditional comments to load browser-specific CSS files.
+- If you need to declare specific properties for specific browsers (IE, in 99.99% of the cases) use conditional comments to apply classes to the html tag for specific ies.
+This allows you to add classes at point of selector to keep the styles grouped for their vendors.

     **[[⬆]](#TOC)**